LoreStudio-Charles/Virtue/README.md

 #### Starting Skills
 Loves Animals, Gifted with Voice, Gifted with a Lute,  Good Eye

+#### Humility, Perseverance, or Justice
+You sit on the grassy yard's edge, watching your brothers and sisters finish their chores in the warm afternoon sun.
+A soft breeze carries the sweet scent of clover from the nearby field, and the gentle clucking of your mother’s hens fills the air.
+With a sigh, you turn your attention to a tiny duckling, lost and separated from its mother.
+It peeps softly, wandering in circles, clearly scared.
+You hear a shout as you reach down to scoop it up.
+A group of older kids from the village came to play nearby, but their play was rougher than you would like.
+One of them, a tall boy, spots the duckling and grins wickedly.
+“Look at that silly little thing!
+I bet it can’t keep up with the others.
+Let’s see how far it can run!”
+Your heart races as you watch him kick a small stone towards the duckling, sending it scurrying in the opposite direction.
+A wave of protectiveness washes over you.
+Do you:
+##### Option Cards
+- Stand between the boy and his prey, taking his taunts upon yourself.
+In **Humility** you handle their mean-spirits and push back against their taunts.
+You think of the helpless duckling and the injustice of its fear.
+It doesn’t deserve to be scared like this, not when it only wants its mother’s comfort.
+- Stand firm in the face of ridicule, confront the situation head-on, and, through **Perseverance** occupy their attention until they relent.
+You can return the poor creature to its family and mother's care.
+- Step forward, you lift your chin, and unleash the heat of **Justice**.
+“You should leave it alone,” you say, your voice firm despite shaking hands.
+“It’s just a duckling!
+What’s the fun in making it scared?”
+##### Footer
+The laughter stops, and a surprised silence hangs in the air.
+You can feel your heart thumping louder, but don’t back down.
+The life of a gentle creature is in your hands.
+What happens next is up to you.

+#### Charity, Faith, or Temperance
+You wander through the sun-soaked fields of your family's farm, the breeze gently playing with the loose strands of your hair.
+Today feels exceptionally peaceful, with the sound of the hens clucking and the distant lowing of cows filling the air.
+You are lost in thought, imagining stories of adventure, when a commotion pulls you from your daydream.
+You turn to see Lily crouched by the small pond.
+Her hands are cupped around something, and you can hear her excited chatter.
+Curious, you hurry over and find her with a tiny, shivering frog in her hands.
+Its skin glistens in the sunlight but does not look well, its limbs trembling and its eyes wide with fear.
+“Oh, look!”
+Lily beams, delighted.
+“Can we keep it?
+It’s so cute!”
+Before you can reply, another voice interrupts.
+It’s Cait who is trudging up the path with a frown.
+“Frogs are dirty and slimy,” she says dismissively, shaking her head.
+“Leave it alone, Lily.
+It doesn’t belong here.”
+Lily’s face falls, and you feel a flicker of conflict.
+You know the little frog needs care, but you also see Cait's frustration and the scrapes on her knees from her earlier attempts to catch fish.
+There’s a hint of worry in her voice—not just about the frog, but perhaps a profound concern for what it means to waste time on something she views as insignificant.
+You place your hand on Lily’s shoulder, feeling the warmth of her excitement juxtaposed against Cait's sternness.
+Do you:
+##### Option Cards
+- Encourage Lily to nurture the frog with **Charity** despite Cait’s objections.
+- Exhibit **Faith** in Loving Father’s provision and care for all animals by caring for the animal yourself.
+- Seek balance and negotiate between Lily's wish to care for the creature and Cait's concerns with **Temperance**.
+##### Footer
+The little frog seems to gaze at you, its body trembling in Lily's palms.
+You take a deep breath, feeling the weight of each choice swirling around you.
+What happens next is up to you.

+#### Charity, Humility, or Valor
+As the sun begins to dip below the horizon, casting a warm glow over the fields, you walk along the narrow path that leads to the village.
+Your heart feels light as you hum a tune, the soft sounds of the farm fading into the background.
+The gentle patter of tiny hooves draws your attention, and you pause to find a small lamb caught in a thicket, bleating in distress.
+Its woolly body struggles against the brambles, tiny legs flailing helplessly.
+You kneel beside it, your fingers brushing against the thorns as you try to assess the situation.
+Just then, you hear laughter from the village square.
+A group of children is gathered, their faces illuminated by the flickering light of a nearby bonfire.
+They seem to be having the time of their lives, but then you notice one child, Jeremy, approaching, his curiosity piqued by your presence.
+“Hey, what’s wrong?” he asks, his eyes wide as he spots the lamb.
+A hint of excitement flickers in his expression when he sees the little creature's plight.
+“Do you need help?
+We could just pull it free, right?
+It’d be fun!”
+Another child shouts from the group, “Come on, let’s go.
+It’s just a dumb lamb!”
+The others chuckle, dismissing the situation as trivial.
+You feel a wave of conflict ripple through you.
+You know the lamb is scared and needs gentle care.
+If you call for assistance, you risk the others treating the situation as a game, hurting the little one in the process.
+Yet, if you choose to act alone, you might not be able to get it free easily.
+Do you:
+##### Option Cards
+- Appeal to Jeremy's sense of **Charity** and involve him in coaxing the lamb out gently, teaching him the value of kindness toward the helpless animal.
+- Opt to calmly work on freeing the lamb yourself in **Humility**, accepting the challenge quietly without drawing attention to the crowd and their laughter, focusing solely on the task at hand.
+- Stand up to the group in the act of **Valor** and assert the importance of helping the lamb, hoping that by demonstrating resolve, you will inspire them to join you in a compassionate rescue rather than treat the situation lightly.
+##### Footer
+The choice weighs heavily on your heart, as you realize this moment can shape not only the lamb's fate but also the understanding of kindness among your peers.
+What happens next is up to you.

 ### Oppressed
 They always warned you, with words so clear
 "Stay far from shadows, don't dare draw near."